AaronHevia/Python_Practice/README.md

 ## Project 19:  Pong
 Using turtle module to create the classic game of pong.  **Completed initial build.
 Requires further adjustments to speeds as some bounces do not sync with refresh rate.**

+## Project 20:  Frogger
+A Python version of frogger.